yoavain/create-windowless-app/README.md

 Best solution I could find is using a script that executes the NodeJS in windowless mode

 This package comes to do the following:
-1) Compiles a NodeJS (javascript/typescript) project into an *.exe file bundled with NodeJS, so no installation is needed
+1) Compile a NodeJS (javascript/typescript) project into an *.exe file bundled with NodeJS, so no installation is needed
-2) Compiles a C# launcher that executes the compiled project, in serverless mode
+2) Compile a C# launcher that executes the compiled project, in windowless mode

 ## Template project